IacobOliver/PublicGottaFetchEmAll/ReadMe.md

    - open the terminal and enter ```./server``` after that write ``` npm i``` or if you have pnpm ``` pnpm i```
 ### OPEN THE PROJECT !

-  - in both terminals that are opened introduce the command "npm run dev" to start the server and the web page
+  - in both terminals that are opened introduce the command ```npm run dev``` to start the server and the web page